awslabs/LISA/lib/docs/admin/architecture.md

 * The Chat UI is implemented in the ```lib/user-interface/react/``` folder and is deployed using the scripts in the ```scripts/``` folder.
 * Session management logic is handled in ```lambda/session/lambda_functions.py```, where session data is stored and retrieved from DynamoDB.
 * RAG operations are defined in lambda/repository/lambda_functions.py

-## Interaction Flow

-1. **User Interaction with Chat UI or API:** Users can interact with LISA through the Chat UI or REST API.
-Each interaction is authenticated using AWS Cognito or OIDC, ensuring secure access.
-1. **Request Routing:** The API Gateway securely routes user requests to the appropriate backend services, whether for fetching the chat UI, performing RAG operations, or managing models.
-1. **Model Management:** Administrators can deploy, update, or delete models via the Model Management API, which triggers ECS deployment and scaling workflows.
-1. **Model Inference:** Inference requests are routed to ECS-hosted models or external models via the LiteLLM proxy.
-Responses are served back to users through the ALB.
-1. **RAG Integration:** When RAG is enabled, LISA retrieves relevant documents from OpenSearch or PGVector, augmenting the model's response with external knowledge.
-1. **Session Continuity:** User session data is stored in DynamoDB, ensuring that users can retrieve and continue previous conversations across multiple interactions.
-1. **Autoscaling:** ECS tasks automatically scale based on system load, with ALBs distributing traffic across available instances to ensure performance.